ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

  and
 far.
 Decorated with leaves and flowers they
-eame in triu mphal array.
+came in triu mphal array.
 In the calm hour of a beautiful evening
 when the leaves and every sound was still,
 this wonderful procession reached the village.